Wilson-Gip/ask-her-out/README.md

-Use this website to ask out girls! :3
+Use this website to ask out girls! (lmao they cant say no :3)

 anyways open the files and use the index.html on browser (not deployed because its a private project and im not asking out the whole internet duh)